vladislab/robofriends/README.md

 This is a tutorial project created to learn and practice React.js.
 Containing simple website using simple JSON database.
 This website displays a list of Cards where each Card provides an user's information stored in a JSON file such as Name and Email.
-Each user has a randomly generated profile picture based on their IDs.
+Each user has a randomly generated profile pictures fetched from https://robohash.org/ based on their IDs.

 ## Available Scripts